franckvalot/opencell-website-test/content/_index.md

   subtitle: >-
     OUR PLATFORM IS ADAPTED FOR ALL INDUSTRIES AND ALL BUSINESS SIZES.
 IT WORKS IN B2C, B2B AND B2BC
-  title: Our framework is tailored for multiple industries.
+  title: Don't start from scratch.
 separator5:
   description: Our customers
   number: '05'